charliepark/DocBrown.js/log.md

 Okay.
 Added fileWrite in as part of the callback in the readFile function.
 Seems to be working, as a straight copy.
 Now to actually parse it.

+#### 2012-10-02 17:43

+Okay, Had to make a slight adjustment, as we'll be working with the Sync versions if the file I/O.